Q-Save: Towards Scoring and Attribution for Generated Video Evaluation: Data Construction

 \subsection{Sources Collection}

-\textbf{Prompt Collection.} Most existing video datasets derive their prompts by sampling from various pre-existing sources or by filtering user-submitted content.
-However, such methods often result in a substantial number of low-quality prompts.
-In contrast, our prompts are manually authored to cover a comprehensive set of categories.
-This ensures not only complete category coverage but also guarantees that each prompt includes dynamic actions or camera movements.
-To further enhance quality and diversity, all prompts underwent multiple rounds of rewriting and manual review.
-As a result, our prompt set achieves a high degree of precision, richness, and diversity, making it well-suited for both training and evaluating generative video models.
+\textbf{Prompt Collection.} Most existing video datasets derive prompts by sampling from pre-existing sources or filtering user-submitted content, which often yields ambiguous, underspecified, or low-quality prompts.
+In contrast, our prompts are \textbf{manually authored} to cover a comprehensive set of categories and to explicitly include dynamic actions and/or camera motions.
+Critically, we treat prompt quality as a first-class design goal: each prompt goes through multiple rounds of rewriting and human quality inspection to improve concreteness, compositional difficulty, and annotation friendliness.
+Detailed prompt taxonomy and statistics are provided in Appendix Sec.~\ref{subsec:apdx_dataset_construction}.

 \textbf{Model Selection.} We conducted a systematic evaluation of both open-source and proprietary video generation models and selected six top-performing models based on preference rankings: Kling1.6~\cite{kling}, Kling2.0~\cite{kling}, Hunyuan~\cite{kong2025hunyuanvideosystematicframeworklarge}, Veo2, Dreamina~\cite{dreamina}, and Wanx~\cite{alibaba2024tongyiwanxiang}.